Mostly Sunny with a High Near 35

 Sunday

-A slight chance of snow.
-Mostly cloudy, with a high near 21.
-Breezy.
+A 20 percent chance of snow.
+Partly sunny, with a high near 22.

 Sunday Night